Dinawan Energy Hub

 Generation units:

-~ 250 wind turbines
+~ Up to 200 wind turbines

-~ 1.5 million solar modules
+~ Up to 1.7 million solar modules

 Developer